Afghanistan takeover sparks concern from NATO allies | DW | 16.08.2021

 Laschet said the focus at the moment had to be on the German military's evacuation operation from Afghanistan.
 "But we will talk about the causes and conclusions drawn after this rescue mission — a no holds barred analysis of errors in Germany, with our allies and in the international community," he said.

-Earlier, Chancellor Merkel was reported to have attributed the US withdrawal to domestic political reasons.
+Earlier, Merkel was reported to have attributed the US withdrawal to domestic political reasons.

 "We have always said, if the Americans stay, we will also stay," she said, according to participants at the meeting.
 "The troop withdrawal sparked a domino effect" that culminated in the Taliban sweeping back into power, Merkel said.

-The UK's Defense Secretary Ben Wallace said the Taliban takeover of Afghanistan represented a "failure of the international community."
+The UK's Defense Secretary Ben Wallace said the Taliban's takeover of Afghanistan represented a "failure of the international community."

 Wallace maintained that the intervention in Afghanistan had not been a total waste, but he accused Western powers of being politically short-sighted.